-See the true impact of trade spend programs at the most granular levels
+See the true impact of trade spend programs and promotions at the most granular levels

 Until now, measuring trade spend effectiveness has been a complex and time-consuming task because it requires the merger of both on- and off-ticket information from multiple sources, then figuring out how it all fits together.
 This is an enormous hassle of data gathering combined with hard-to-maintain spreadsheet work.

 Then, still missing is the detail required to properly account and control spending at the individual brand and package level.
 Transaction processing systems will provide all the data about brand and package sales, but not trade spending.
 Furthermore, the general ledger will track spending per customer, but not by brand and package.

 Now Salient Management Company’s Allocations Advanced shows the impact of each trade spend program at the individual customer and product levels, providing a comprehensive trade spend optimization.

 - Who or what is responsible?

 Our solution is an optional add-on to the Salient Software suite, which includes a web application that communicates directly with Salient’s UXT Data Mart to build a complete picture of net value in a single source.